 At the same time, we ask you to remember that successful tutoring relies as much on your commitment to tutoring as the tutor’s.
 Although some cancellations are unavoidable, please make your best effort to bring your children to tutoring on time and according to the schedule you arrange with your child’s tutor.
 Sporadic schedules undermine the children’s progress AND prevent the tutors from earning their salaries.

-If you are interested in having your child work with a Tufts Literacy Corps tutor, please fill out the TLC Parent Tutoring Registration-Form and email it to email@example.com.
-Please include the type of tutoring you are looking for (math, reading or writing) in the subject of the email.
+If you are interested in having your child work with a Tufts Literacy Corps tutor during the 2022-2023 academic year, please fill out the TLC Tutoring Registration Form and email it to email@example.com.
+Please include the type of tutoring you are looking for in the subject of the email.

 Thank you!
-Again, we are looking forward to working with your children this year.
+We are looking forward to working with your children this year!

 Dr. Cynthia Krug